ShaktidharK1997/flyte-artifact/README.md

 ## Prerequisites

-- Chameleon Cloud account with an active project [Hello, Chameleon](https://teaching-on-testbeds.github.io/blog/hello-chameleon)
+-  [Hello, Chameleon](https://teaching-on-testbeds.github.io/blog/hello-chameleon) : **Chameleon Cloud account with an active project**
 - SSH keys configured in your Chameleon account
 - Basic understanding of Kubernetes and container orchestration
 - Familiarity with Python and ML workflows